 Morley College London welcomes the recent announcement from the Department for Education…

-Following Government guidance issued in Spring 2021, we are making available lateral flow device (LFD) testing kits in order that students can self-test for Covid-19 at home.
+Lateral flow device (LFD) testing kits are available to everyone in order that students can self-test for COVID-19 at home.
 Kits are available at no charge from our centre reception for staff and students.

-Staff, students and pupils who had a positive LFD test result should self-isolate immediately in line with NHS Test and Trace guidance and while awaiting the PCR result.
-If the PCR test is negative, it overrides the LFD test and the staff member, pupil or student can return to school or college, and their close contacts can end their self-isolation.
+Staff, students and pupils who had a positive LFD test result should self-isolate immediately in line with NHS Test and Trace guidance.

 Since Monday 17 January, the 10 day / 7 day self-isolation period for people who record a positive test result for COVID-19 has been reduced to 5 days in most circumstances, unless you cannot test for any reason.
 Individuals may now take LFD tests on day 5 and day 6 of their self-isolation period.
 Those who receive two negative test results are no longer required to complete 10 or 7 full days of self-isolation.

 We ask that you send positive results to email@example.com so that we can follow processes with students/staff who may have been in contact in the classroom.
 We will then advise based on current government guidance.